 Naturally, chickens, cows, pigs, sheep, and goats don’t just farm themselves.
 Moreover, few relocating urbanites or suburbanites are likely to arrive at the compound with much experience handling farm animals.
 Make yourself a useful and rare commodity by majoring in animal husbandry.

-The course of study will instruct you on stabling, breeding, feeding, and caring for traditional livestock animals.
+An animal husbandry degree will instruct you on stabling, breeding, feeding, and caring for traditional livestock animals.
 You will learn the important logistical dimensions by which a stock of live animals can be responsibly and humanely channeled into a steady, sustainable source of food.
 You will also learn proper safety precautions for working with and handling live animals.

 These skills will also be of value in training and caring for beasts of burden such as horses and oxen.
 Both may be considered valuable modes of transportation by short distance in the absence of either navigable roads or a source of petroleum.